NBlackout/money-manager/README.md

 - Two transactions of month requests on account switch
 - Introduce `CurrentMonth` of something like that to replace `new DateOnly(DateTime.Now.Year, DateTime.Now.Month, 1)`
 - Set `ApiUrl` in `StubbedHttpMessageHandler` privately to replace `new(httpMessageHandler) { BaseAddress = new Uri(ApiUrl) };` with `new(httpMessageHandler)`
+- Transaction `Debit` or `Credit` instead of positive and negative amounts

 ## Tooling
 - Auto formatting tool